 f.
-'Supply', 'supplier' and 'recipient'.
-It is in particular in data transactions based on contract that 'supply' of data comes into play.
-The person who supplies data is the 'supplier' and the other person is the 'recipient.'
-'Supply' of data should be understood very broadly.
+"Supply," "supplier," and "recipient."
+It is in particular in data contracts that "supply" of data comes into play.
+The person who supplies data is the "supplier" and the other person is the "recipient."
+"Supply" of data should be understood very broadly.
 In particular, it is sufficient that the recipient gains access to the data, while it is not necessary that the recipient also gains control.

-- 16. Company N runs a news website, offering access to world news to any visitor without a paywall.
-N collects a wide range of data concerning the search requests and browsing habits of its visitors and 'sells' and transfers the data to business B who will use the data for profiling and scoring purposes.
-This involves a twofold supply: First, the news to which visitors to the website of N are given access constitutes 'data,' and the granting of access to that news is 'supply' of data.
-Second, the transfer of the data to B qualifies as 'supply' of the visitor data. - 17.
-Assume that company N in Illustration no. 16 does not collect the visitors' data itself but only allows B to collect the data on N's site.
-Despite the fact that N does not physically transmit any data to B, N still enables B to access the data, and to gain control of the data, and therefore qualifies as a 'supplier' under these Principles. - g.
-'Transfer', 'porting' and 'erasure'.
-While 'supply' of data is a very broad and rather generic term, it is often necessary to be more specific and to differentiate between different types of supply.
-An important type of supply is 'transfer' of data, in which the supplier puts the recipient in control of the data supplied (as contrasted with simple access).
+16. Company N runs a news website offering any visitor access-without a paywall-to world news.
+N collects a wide range of data concerning the search requests and browsing habits of its visitors and "sells" and transfers the data to business B, which will use the data for profiling and scoring purposes.
+N and B agree that the data will be transferred to one of B's servers.
+This transfer of the data to B qualifies as "supply" of the visitor data.

+17. Assume that company N in Illustration no. 16 does not collect the visitors' data itself but instead allows B to collect the data on N's site.
+Despite the fact that N does not physically transmit any data to B, N still enables B to access the data, and to gain control of the data, and therefore qualifies as a "supplier" under these Principles.

+g.
+"Transfer," "porting," and "erasure."
+While "supply" of data is a very broad and rather generic term, it is often necessary to be more specific and to differentiate between different types of supply.
+An important type of supply is "transfer" of data, in which the supplier puts the recipient in control of the data supplied (as contrasted with simple access).
 This normally implies that data is to be physically stored on a medium within the recipient's sphere of control.
-Note that 'transfer' does not imply that copies of the data are subsequently erased by the supplier.
+Note that "transfer" does not imply that copies of the data are subsequently erased by the supplier.

-18. Supply to data broker B in both Illustrations no. 16 and 17 would qualify as 'transfer' as B gets full control of the data.
-However, supply of the news items to visitors in Illustration no. 16 would not qualify as 'transfer' because the visitors to the news site only get access to the data and not control of the data (unless a download option is offered).
+18. The supply of data to B in both Illustration nos.
+16 and 17 is a "transfer" as the data is supplied to B's servers, which grants B full control of the data.

-'Porting' data, which is frequently also referred to as 'portability' of data, means requesting or otherwise initiating the transfer of data controlled by another party to oneself or to a particular third party.
-'Porting' and 'transfer' are thus closely related, with the main difference being that of perspective, as 'porting' clearly takes the perspective of the recipient exercising a right, while transfer' is more neutral and describes an activity of the supplier.
-'Porting' tends to suggests to a certain extent that the person requesting the transfer has a data right, i.e. that the data is, in one way or another, that person's data.
+"Porting" data, which is frequently also referred to as "portability" of data, means requesting or otherwise initiating the transfer of data controlled by another party to oneself or to a particular third party.
+"Porting" and "transfer" are thus closely related, with the main difference being that of perspective, as "porting" clearly takes the perspective of the recipient exercising a right, while "transfer" is more neutral and describes an activity of the supplier.
+"Porting" tends to suggest to a certain extent that the person requesting the transfer has a data right, i.e., that the data is, in one way or another, that person's data.

-19. Supply of the data collected by N to B in Illustration no. 16 would be described as a 'transfer' (and not as 'porting') because it is supplier N who collects the data and who then initiates transfer to B. However, where B is allowed to harvest data from the site in Illustration no. 17 and store the harvested data on B's own medium that would be described as 'porting' rather than as 'transfer', because the active part is rather played by recipient B.
+19. Supply of the data collected by N to B in Illustration no. 16 would be described as a "transfer" (and not as "porting") because it is supplier N who collects the data and who then initiates transfer to B. However, if B is allowed to harvest data from the site in Illustration no. 17 and store the harvested data on B's own medium, that would be described as "porting" rather than as "transfer," because the active part is played by recipient B.